- make this recipe

 - 1 tablespoon cornstarch

-- 1 1/2 cups pitted, fresh cherries or thawed frozen sweet cherries
+- 1 1/2 cups fresh cherries, pitted and quartered, or frozen sweet cherries, thawed

-1. In a small saucepan, combine the orange juice and finely shredded orange peel.
-Bring just to boiling over medium heat.
-In a small bowl, combine the sugar and cornstarch.
+1. In a small saucepan bring orange juice just to boiling over medium heat.
+In a small bowl combine the sugar and cornstarch.
 Stir sugar mixture into orange juice mixture.
 Return to boiling.
 Cook and stir for 2 minutes more.
 Remove from heat.
-Stir in the pitted fresh or thawed frozen sweet cherries and, if desired, cherry brandy or brandy.
-Allow to cool slightly before serving.
+Stir in the fresh or thawed frozen sweet cherries and, if desired, brandy.
+Cool slightly before serving.